-Complete at least 1 hour of supervision with your field instructor (guidance for topics will be provided in your Issues in Field Practicum Course).
+1 Complete at least 1 hour of supervision with your field instructor (guidance for topics will be provided in your Issues in Field Practicum Course).
+Submit weekly timesheets in Tk20.
 Begin working on field plan (to be submitted in your Issues in Field Practicum Course).

-Complete at least 1 hour of supervision with your field instructor weekly (guidance for topics will be provided in your Issues in Field Practicum Course).

-Ask field instructor to conduct an informal review by using the field evaluation/assessment tool (available in the Field Practicum Handbook online).
+2-7 Complete at least 1 hour of supervision with your field instructor weekly (guidance for topics will be provided in your Issues in Field Practicum Course).
+Submit weekly timesheets in Tk20.
+8 Ask field instructor to conduct an informal review by using the field evaluation/assessment tool (available in the Field Practicum Handbook online).
 Discuss the evaluation during weekly supervision and use as guidance for growth and improvement.

-Complete at least 1 hour of supervision with your field instructor.

-(guidance for topics will be provided in your Issues in Field Practicum Course).

-Agency Field Evaluations Due for "Block" students (meet with your field instructor to review the evaluation document prior to it being submitted).

-Weeks 9-15 apply only to "traditional" students

-Complete at least 1 hour of supervision with your field instructor weekly.

-(guidance for topics will be provided in your Issues in Field Practicum Course).
+Complete at least 1 hour of supervision with your field instructor. (guidance for topics will be provided in your Issues in Field Practicum Course).
+Submit weekly timesheets in Tk20.
+Agency Field Evaluations Due for " Block" students (meet with your field instructor to review the evaluation document prior to it being submitted).
+Weeks 9-15 apply only to "traditional" students 9-14 Complete at least 1 hour of supervision with your field instructor weekly. (guidance for topics will be provided in your Issues in Field Practicum Course).